AdobeDocs/experience-manager-65.en/help/communities/sites-for-developers.md

 * `path=/content/usergenerated/asi/mongo/content/sites/engage`

-This only removes user generated content (entered on publish) and not authored content (entered on author).
+This only removes user-generated content (entered on publish) and not authored content (entered on author).
 Therefore, [shadow nodes](srp.md#shadownodes) are not affected.

 ### Community User Groups {#community-user-groups}

-On all author and publish instances, from the [security console](../../help/sites-administering/security.md), locate and remove the [user groups](users.md) that are:
+On all author and publish instances, from the [security console](../../help/sites-administering/security.md), locate, and remove the [user groups](users.md) that are:

 * Prefixed with `community`
 * Followed by [unique site id](#community-unique-site-id)